 First of all....
 Congratulations!
 We’re really happy for the new addition(s) to your family!

-- Let the people you work with know as timely as possible that you will be out for a while.
+- Let the people you work with know as timely as possible about your AFK, and how that impacts what you work on together.

 - Hand over the projects you’re running and leave clear written documentation of who will be responsible for what in your absence.